 I was born and raised in Brooklyn, New York.
 My love for the Mets was passed down by my Grandfather.
 He was a die-hard Brooklyn Dodgers fan who adopted the Mets in '62.
 I'm a graduate of St. John's University, where I majored in English and minored in Philosophy.
 Aside from my passion for writing, I'm a drummer (since I was 3) and a pianist.
-I'm a Beatles fanatic, into politics, and also root for the football Giants, NY Rangers, and Knicks.
+I'm a Beatles fanatic, into politics, and also root for the football Giants, New York Rangers, and Knicks.
 I can be found on Twitter @D_Abriano.
-My personal blog about the Mets can be found here: http://rationalmetsmusings.
+You can reach me via email at [email protected]

 Sam is, first and foremost, a storyteller.
 An aspiring screenwriter, he has written two full-length feature films.
 He fell in love with baseball when he was 13 and has not looked back since.
 He has a fascination with the history of the game, especially the long history of National League Baseball in New York.
-Focusing on the Trolley Dodgers of Brooklyn, Sam has created and is currently shopping BEDFORD & SULLIVAN, a period-piece television series about Brooklyn, its Dodgers, and how both were affected by the rapid transition into Modern America.
 A very confident gentleman, Sam is, however, uncomfortable writing biographical information about himself and speaking in the third person.